EmoshyDev/SKIN-CHANGER-CS2/README.md

 - Easy installation
 - Windows support

-## Windows Defender Notice

-Because Faded Skin Changer interacts with Counter-Strike 2 at a low level, Windows Defender or other antivirus software may detect the launcher as suspicious or potentially unwanted.

-This type of detection can occur with game injectors and memory-modifying tools because of how they interact with running processes.

-If Windows Defender blocks the launcher, review the detection information before allowing it.

-For additional safety:

-- Download Faded Skin Changer only from this official GitHub repository.
-- Avoid modified versions or third-party mirrors.

 ## Installation

 1. Click the green **Code** button at the top of the repository.